24 May 2018

 Some of the links on this website may lead to HSBC or non-HSBC websites with their own privacy notices, which may be different to this notice, and you should read those notices carefully.

-For the purposes of this Privacy Notice the data controller is the Dublin Branch of HSBC Bank plc, trading as HSBC Corporate & HSBC Corporate Banking Ireland, with its address at 1 Grand Canal Square, Grand Canal Harbour, Dublin 2.
+For the purposes of this Privacy Notice the data controller is HSBC Continental Europe, Ireland, with its address at 1 Grand Canal Square, Grand Canal Harbour, Dublin 2.
 We’ve set out further contact details towards the end of this notice.